PhilterPaper/Text-KnuthPlass/README.md

 attempting to:

 * maintain text "tightness" within a reasonable, comfortably readable, range (neither jammed together nor excessively loose).
-* maintain fairly consistent text "tightness" (limited change from line to line).
+* maintain fairly consistent text "tightness" (limit change from line to line).
 * minimize the amount of hyphenation overall (words split at a line end).

 What is a stated objective of Knuth-Plass but I **don't** think this implementation directly does: